ibovangeffen/iuxd-vue-workshop/README.md

 # Table of contents

 ## 01 - Avatar
-Show the avatar on the page by editing the correct file
+Show the avatar on the page by editing the Avatar and Exercise01 file.

 ## 02 - Routing
 Create a link in the 'Vue way' from the second exercise to the hidden page by inspecting the already existing Vue files.